-Application to Peer Support Specialist Training does not guarantee acceptance.
-The application process includes an electronic application, two letters of reference from individuals who have been involved in your mental health recovery process, a 40-minute telephone interview with an instructor, and reference checking.
-In order to be considered for the training, applicants must complete the application in full, meet all eligibility requirements, submit their application and letters of reference, and complete their phone interview.
+Application to the Peer Support Specialist Training does not guarantee acceptance.
+The application process includes an electronic application, two letters of reference from individuals who have been involved in your mental health recovery process, and a 30-minute telephone interview.
+In order to be considered for the training, applicants must complete the application in full, meet all eligibility requirements, and submit their application and letters of reference.
 There may be a larger number of applications than the number of training seats available.
-The eligibility requirements listed above, application responses, letters of reference, and phone interviews are used to determine the most viable applicants.
-If you would like to be added to the waitlist for a training that we are no longer accepting applications for, you must submit an application for a future training and select to be added to the waitlist within the application.
-Please do not email to request to be added to the waitlist.
-The best way to be a strong waitlist applicant is to submit your application as soon as possible including both letters of reference.
-Application instructions and the electronic training application can be found at www.idahopeersupport.com/training.
-Please read all application instructions and training requirements on the website before applying.
+The eligibility requirements listed above, application and letters of reference, and phone interviews are used to determine the most viable applicants.
+Qualified applicants who are not accepted into the training because it is full will be given instructions about how to attend the next available training.
+The electronic training application can be found at www.idahopeersupport.com/training.
+Please read all application instructions before applying.